zaiisao/Documentation/en/Interactive Broadcast/effect_mixing_ios.md

 // Plays an audio effect file. int soundId = 1; // The sound ID of the audio effect file to be played.
-NSString *filePath = "your filepath"; // The file path of the audio effect file. int loopCount = 1 // The number of playback loops. -1 means an inifinite loop. double pitch = 1 // Sets the pitch of the audio effect. double pan = 1 // Sets the spatial position of the audio effect.
+NSString *filePath = "your filepath"; // The file path of the audio effect file. int loopCount = 1 // The number of playback loops. -1 means an infinite loop. double pitch = 1 // Sets the pitch of the audio effect. double pan = 1 // Sets the spatial position of the audio effect.
 0 means the effect shows ahead. double gain = 0 // Sets the volume.
 The value ranges between 0 and 100.
 100 is the original volume.